Murder of Richard Everitt: Victim

-Richard Norman Everitt was born on 6 December 1978 in Camden, London to Norman and Mandy Everitt.
+Richard Norman Everitt was born on 6 December 1978 in Camden to Norman and Mandy Everitt.
 His family were native to North London and moved to the Somers Town Estate in 1986.
 Everitt had two older siblings: Daniel and Lucy.
 His hobbies included building bikes, football, and playing on his Sega Megadrive.
-In court Everitt was described as "well-liked, very kind and someone who would do anything for anybody".
+In court Everitt was described by a friend as "well-liked, very kind and someone who would do anything for anybody" and by the prosecution as "a mild-mannered and harmless 15-year-old boy who presented an easy target".

 Murder

 On the night of 13 August 1994, Everitt returned from playing football and went to buy food with his friends.
 They returned with the food in a bag, walking along Midland Road next to St Pancras railway station and then turning onto Brill Place between 21:00 and 22:00.

-A gang of Asian youths had set off from the Euston area towards Somers Town.
-The prosecution noted that the gang represented "a danger to any vulnerable white youth whom they happened to encounter".
-The gang first surrounded a 16-year-old boy on Goldington Street, punched him, pursued him and attempted to stab him in the back, with the victim suffering a small knife wound.
+A gang of Asian youths had set off from the Euston area towards Somers Town, seeking revenge on an Irish teenager named Liam Coyle over a grievance related to stolen property.
+The prosecution said that the gang represented "a danger to any vulnerable white youth whom they happened to encounter".

+The gang first surrounded a 16-year-old boy named Mark Andrew on Goldington Street and demanded to know whether he knew Liam; when he replied that he did not, they punched him, pursued him and attempted to stab him in the back, with the victim suffering a small knife wound.
 One of the gang members was heard to shout "Oi, you cunt, you're going to die".
 The gang then moved south and then west along Brill Place.

-Everitt was with two other white boys on the night of his murder, who were identified in court as PP 9 (aged 14) and MF (aged 17).
+On the night of his murder Everitt was with two other white boys, who were identified in court as PP 9 (aged 14) and MF (aged 17).
 The Asian gang had initially been walking away from the boys, but upon spotting them they turned around.
-MF was headbutted by a member of the gang, but managed to run away and escape along with PP. Everitt was caught and stabbed in the back with a seven-inch kitchen knife in his shoulder blades, piercing his heart.
+One of the gang, who the prosecution contended was Miah, demanded to know whether MF knew Liam Coyle; when MF replied that he did not, he was headbutted and accused of lying.
+MF and PP then managed to run away and escape.
+Everitt was caught and stabbed in the back with a seven-inch kitchen knife in his shoulder blades, piercing his heart.
 His friends notified his parents, who came to him as he was carried into an ambulance.
 Everitt died at the hospital.

+Shortly after the stabbing, Badrul Miah bragged that the gang had "stabbed up a white boy".
+He returned to Euston where he met two girls who later claimed he told them "We've just had a fight with some white boys in Somers Town.
+We've just stabbed one of them".
+Miah was eating pot noodles at the time, which the prosecution later contended had been bought by Everitt and taken from him when he was stabbed.
+When Miah was arrested, he still had Everitt's blood on his jeans and trainers.